metapsj/vite-tailwindcss-skeleton/README.md

 # vite-tailwindcss-skeleton

-a skeleton project using vite with tailwindcss
+a skeleton project using vite with tailwindcss and alpinejs

 ## todo